Demo slot Golden 7

 Golden 7 FAQ

-A: No. 7777 gaming isn't on the AGCO registered supplier list at the time of this review, so iGO-licensed Ontario operators don't carry Golden 7.
-Anywhere it appears in an Ontario-accessible browser is an offshore site outside the iGO framework.
+A: Not at the time of this review.
+7777 gaming isn't on the AGCO registered supplier list, so none of the iGO-licensed Ontario operators carry the slot.
+Anywhere you find it accessible from an Ontario browser, the operator is running outside the iGO framework.

-• Q: Did the demo session trigger the BONUS feature?
+• Q: Did the BONUS feature trigger during the run?

-A: No. Across 412 spins at the 1.00 stake the BONUS scatter appeared on the reels but never landed in a triggering configuration, so the feature didn't fire once.
-A future scout that catches a trigger will fill in what the bonus round actually awards.
+A: No. Across 412 spins at the 1.00 stake the BONUS scatter appeared on the reels often but never landed in a triggering pattern.
+The feature itself never fired once, so I can't describe what it does first-hand.

-• Q: What was the biggest win observed in the demo?
+• Q: What was the largest single win across the session?

-A: A single 210× hit on spin 312 at the 1.00 stake.
-The next-largest result across the full 412-spin session was 8× the stake, which gives a clear sense of how concentrated the upside is in tail outcomes.
+A: A 210-credit hit on spin 312 at the 1.00 stake.
+The next-biggest outcome in the entire 412-spin run was an 8-credit return around spin 283, which gives a sense of how concentrated the slot's upside is in tail events.